+The District appreciates your efforts to use water efficiently.
+Rancho Water encourages customers to continue being water efficient and conserve by staying within their budgets.
 Water is a finite resource and needs to be used efficiently in order to ensure a continued reliable supply.
 Water budgets are customized to each individual property to give each customer an appropriate amount of water to meet their needs and to encourage water efficiency.
 Only customers wasting water will pay the higher tiered rates.
-What YOU Can Do to Save H20

 Water Recycling: Highly treated wastewater (5%) is used to irrigate some golf courses and large landscaped areas.
-Thirsty Southern California is using more and more recycled water for irrigation in order to save its precious well water and imported water for drinking and household use.
+Our District uses 100% of its available recycled water for irrigation in order to save its precious well water and imported water for drinking and household use.

 Watch the Journey of Water to learn more about where our water comes from.